 Your institution controls if the Performance Dashboard is available.
 Your institution can also disable the discussion board tool, which will affect the information that appears in the Performance Dashboard.

-- Select the More options icon and select View Analytics.
+- Open the menu next to a discussion and select View Analytics.

 - Average posts per student